technologiesoutcomes/assignments/assignment4/README.md

-## Key Learnings, experience and your main selling points
+## Key learnings, experience and your main selling points.

+This section will be used to write your profile for your CV.
+So record your key learnings and experience on a weekly basis so we can track your progress and learning.

 | Number      |           Subject              | What you have learnt this week and how might you describe this at an interview?   |
 | :---        |            :----:              | :---  |